-- a. [] the results of experiments by Bach-y-Rita (1969) showed that the parts of our brains can be rewired to process a variety of input. - b. [] Wexler (1970) argued that it was absurd to believe the idea that we see with our brains, not with our eyes.
+the results of experiments by Bach-y-Rita (1969) showed that the parts of our brains vired to process a variety of input.
+Wexler (1970) argued that it was absurd to believe the idea that we see with our with our eyes.